Build a better blog by avoiding these common mistakes…

 Find one topic you enjoy talking about and stick to it.
 Avoid creating a blog flea market.

-Note: Some personal blogs can get away with this, but if you are trying to make money from a blog, it’s best to choose a niche.
+Note: Personal blogs can get away with this, but if you are trying to make money from a blog, it’s best to choose a niche.

 If you check Technorati (a site that ranks blogs), you’ll find that the top ranked blogs are at least 3 years old (on average).